-• For further information, see "Dividends" on page 5 in Part I, Item 1 and Note 20 to the consolidated financial statements on page F-88 of the Corporation's 2022 Form 10-K.
+• For further information, see "Dividends" on page 5 in Part I, Item 1 and Note 20 to the consolidated financial statements on page F-88 to F-89 of the Corporation's 2022 Form 10-K.

 Shares of common stock can only be redeemed by the Corporation through repurchases.